timmo001/system-bridge-website/src/content/docs/cli.md

 title: CLI
 ---

 The System Bridge CLI provides commands to interact with the System Bridge backend.
-All CLI commands are accessed through the `system-bridge client` subcommand.
+Most commands live under the `system-bridge client` subcommand, while `backend`, `tui` and `version` are top-level commands.

 ## Token